splunk/public-o11y-docs/splunkplatform/centralized-rbac.rst

 How to set up centralized user and role management
 =================================================================================================

 You can set up centralized user and role management whether you already have Splunk Observability Cloud or not.
+If want to set up centralized user and role management but you do not have Splunk Observability Cloud yet, see the next section, :ref:`rbac-new-o11y-customers`.
+If you already have Splunk Observability Cloud, follow the instructions in :ref:`rbac-existing-o11y-customers` to set up centralized user and role management.

+.. _rbac-new-o11y-customers:

 New Splunk Observability Cloud customers
 -------------------------------------------------------------------------------------------------

 If you do not yet have Splunk Observability Cloud, inform your Splunk sales representative that you want to purchase Splunk Observability Cloud or start a trial.
 The sales representative initiates a Splunk Observability Cloud trial that is already integrated with your Splunk Cloud Platform instance and has centralized user and role management already configured.

+.._rbac-existing-o11y-customers:

 Existing Splunk Observability Cloud customers
 -------------------------------------------------------------------------------------------------